elblidimj/twitter-nlp-sentiment/README.md

 2. **Preprocessing Outputs**: All preprocessing steps (tokenization, co-occurrence building, and GloVe training) must be completed first to generate the following files in your root directory:
     * `vocab.pkl`: The processed vocabulary mapping.
     * `embeddings.npy`: The trained word vectors (GloVe) used as the embedding weights for the BiLSTM and CNN.

+You must also manually download GloVe embeddings from http://nlp.stanford.edu/data/glove.twitter.27B.zip and put them 50d version at the root of the project

 ## How to run the pipeline